deepak-kumbhar/java-dbf-parser/README.md

 ## Possible breaking changes

-JavaDBF 1.0.0 is the first release considered stable.
+JavaDBFParser 1.0.0 is the first release considered stable.
 It has a lot of improvements and is almost compatible with old code.
 But there are some small changes that may break your code:

 * Numeric and Double types (N and F) are now returned as BigDecimal instead of Double.